 Migrate WordPress site on a new host – John is client of the Hosting & Hosting Media Servers, a local hosting provider from Seattle.
 Unsatisfied about the hosting service he is paying for good bucks, he decided to move his website to another hosting company.
 Basically, John will move all the website files (WordPress files and Database) to the new server he already chosen.

 After the WordPress transfer, he will go to the Domain Name Panel (on the domain name provider’s site) and renew the Name Servers (ns1.hostingandhostingmediaservers.com, ns2.hahms.com) with the nameservers of the new hosting provider (ns1.newhostingprovider.com, ns2.nhp.com).
 In order to migrate his website to another host, John followed the steps specified at the point 5 below.

 Migrate WordPress site to a new domain – John is satisfied about the hosting services he receive from the H&H Media Servers, but he decided to change the domain name of his website, from oldJohnSeattle.com to newJohnSeattle.com.
 He already bought the new domain name.
 He goes to the Domain Name manager and configure the Name Servers with the ones provided by H&H Media Servers.
 After that, in order to configure his new website address, he did what is explained at point 4.2 below.

-The two paragraphs above are just a regular explanation.
-I highly recommend to follow (or to read, at least) the entire article, to familiarize with the WordPress migration process.
+The paragraphs above are just a summary explanations.
+I highly recommend to follow (or to read, at least) the entire article, to familiarize with the WordPress transfer process.